n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 $\vec y = (a(a(\vec xW_1 + b_1)W_2 + b_2)....)W_l + \vec b_l$

 This is called a **fully connected neural network**! $a$ is called the **activation function**.
 There are many other types of neural networks, such as Convolutional Neural Networks (which work well for images) and Recurrent Neural Networks (which work well for sequences), but they all boil down to this fundamental structure.
+The graph diagram you typically see for Neural Networks comes from the interpretation of each intermediate output as a neuron, and the weight matrices representing weighted edges from previous layers to later layers (we won't worry about this for this post).

 Common activation functions include the sigmoid function, tanh, and relu (rectified linear).
 This one is a common choice, so we will stick to it.